stefan-hesse/test-repository/guide-source/GUIDE_README.md

    - **pages build and deployment** — GitHub's own deployment process (ignore this one)
 8. Click the most recent **Build Avatour Guide** run — wait for the green checkmark
 9. Scroll to the bottom of the run page → **Artifacts** → click the zip file to download
-10. Unzip → you have all nine updated HTML files
+10. Unzip → you have all twelve updated HTML files

 **The Webflow pages update automatically** — no action needed in Webflow after the build completes.

-Total time from saving in MacDown to the website updating: about 2–7 minutes (longer when translation runs).
+Total time from saving in MacDown to the website updating: about 1–3 minutes (translation with DeepL is very fast).

 ---